-The preparation of financial statements in conformity with GAAP requires us to make certain estimates and assumptions that affect the amounts reported in these Condensed Consolidated Financial Statements.
-Estimates are based on historical experience, observable market inputs, and other reasonable assumptions in accounting for, among other things (i) inputs used to recognize revenue over time, including amortization periods for deferred contract acquisition costs and relative standalone selling prices of performance obligations; (ii) allowances for doubtful accounts and estimated credit losses on investments; (iii) deferred taxes and related valuation allowances, including uncertain tax positions; (iv) loss contingencies; (v) fair value of financial instruments; (vi) fair value of assets and liabilities acquired in business combinations; and (vii) estimates of future cash flows used to evaluate and recognize impairments.
+The preparation of financial statements in conformity with GAAP requires us to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense for each reporting period.
+Estimates are based on historical experience, observable market inputs, and other reasonable assumptions in accounting for, among other things, allowances for credit losses, deferred taxes and related valuation allowances, uncertain tax positions, loss contingencies, fair value of financial instruments, fair value of options granted under EchoStar's stock based compensation plans, fair value of assets and liabilities acquired in business combinations, inputs used to recognize revenue over time, including amortization periods for deferred contract acquisition costs and relative standalone selling prices of performance obligations, finance leases, asset impairments, estimates of future cash flows used to evaluate and recognize impairments, useful lives of property, equipment and intangible assets, and incremental borrowing rate ("IBR") on lease right of use assets, nonrefundable upfront fees, independent third-party retailer incentives and subscriber lives.
 Economic conditions may increase the inherent uncertainty in the estimates and assumptions indicated above.
 Actual results may differ from previously estimated amounts, and such differences may be material to our Condensed Consolidated Financial Statements.
 Estimates and assumptions are reviewed periodically, and the effects of revisions are reflected prospectively in the period they occur.